tanishqj-19/tanishqj-19/README.md

 ### Co-corriculum Activities:-

 In my free time I love to solve problems based on data structures.
-I have a good grasp of Data Structures and ALgorithm .
+I have a good grasp of Data Structures and Algorithms .

 HackerRank 5 Star in Python , C++
 Leetcode - Solved over 300 questions   || Rank - 174,819